notepad-plus-plus/npp-usermanual/content/docs/run-menu.md

 1. Write a batch file: writing a windows `.bat` or `.cmd` or `.ps1` file using cmd.exe or powershell syntax will allow you to specify a group of commands; you can then just use the **Run > Run...**  to call that batch file to do your more complicated task.
 You can pass any of the [special variables](https://npp-user-manual.org/docs/config-files/#userdefinedcommands) as arguments to this batch file.

 2. Use the [NppExec plugin](https://github.com/d0vgan/nppexec/): this plugin can be installed from the **Plugins > Plugins Admin** interface, and gives you access to a custom batch language, but with extended features that give you access to all the [special variables](https://npp-user-manual.org/docs/config-files/#userdefinedcommands) plus extra access to the internals of the Notepad++ interface.
 This also allows you to view the output of commands in an embedded interactive console window that can be docked in Notepad++.
+(Does not use the **Run** menu.)

 3. Use [PythonScript](https://github.com/bruderstein/PythonScript) or [LuaScript](https://github.com/dail8859/LuaScript) or [jN Notepad++](https://github.com/sieukrem/jn-npp-plugin/wiki) plugins (or similar) to write a script in your favorite programming language (and all those languages should give you access to any feature of that language, plus a way to access applications that live on your filesystem).
 These may provide interactive console windows to give you even more flexibility.
+(Does not use the **Run** menu.)

 ## Security is Your Responsibility